CrayLabs/SmartSim/doc/cmdservers.rst

 enables this development to be done at scale even when scripts or Jupyter notebooks are deployed on compute nodes which may not have access to the scheduler.

-SmartSim uses ZMQ to send messages from the compute node to head node running a command server.
+SmartSim uses ZMQ to send messages from the compute node to a head node running the command server.
 All commands that managing allocations or launching the experiment originate on the compute node, but are actually executed on this login node.
 The Jupyter instance on the compute node has full access to every aspect of the experiment including the orchestrator.

 Starting the Command Server
 ===========================

-Starting the command server is very easy.
-Assuming SmartSim has already been setup, navigate to the scripts directory where SmartSim was installed and find the ``start_cmd_server.py`` script.
+Starting the command server is simple.
+Ensure that the SmartSim environment has already been setup, navigate to the scripts directory where SmartSim was installed and find the ``start_cmd_server.py`` script.
 The script requires two arguments

  1) The IP address where you want commands to run (usually the head node)
  2) The port you want to open.